enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

-Reading the ADB logs, we can also track which calculations are performed at runtime.
+Reading the ADB logs, we can also track which calculations are performed when the app is run.
 An example of these checks at runtime is as follows:
 ```bash
 05-06 16:58:39.353  9623 10651 I ActivityManager: Start proc 15027:sg.vantagepoint.uncrackable3/u0a92 for activity sg.vantagepoint.uncrackable3/.MainActivity
 05-06 16:58:40.096 15027 15027 V UnCrackable3: CRC[lib/armeabi/libfoo.so] = 1285790320